SoCloz/SoclozFeatureFlagBundle/README.md

 A feature can have the following default state :
 * disabled-always : the feature is disabled and cannot be enabled,
-* disabled-hidden : the feature is disabled, and cannot be globaly enabled.
+* disabled-hidden : the feature is disabled, and cannot be globally enabled.
 It can be enabled for development/testing purposes using the front-end session controller or the request parameter,
 * disabled : the feature is disabled and can be enabled,
 * enabled : the feature is enabled and can be disabled,